 There’s so much to do in Cripple Creek!
-Click on the Details and Activities tab above.
+Click on the FAQs tab above for the most asked questions.

 The Cripple Creek and Victor Narrow Gauge Railroad have a newly adjusted route that takes riders through beautiful historic mining country.
 New retail shops have opened in Cripple Creek, offering more treasures for visitors to discover and take home as a memento of their visit.

 Stop by the Cripple Creek Heritage Center on your way into town to plan your vacation.
-Your family vacation to Cripple Creek starts by clicking Details and Activities above.
 If you’re looking for more places to stay or dine in Cripple Creek, you can check out our other partners or visit their website.

 The historic town of Cripple Creek, Colorado sits on the southwest slopes of majestic Pikes Peak in the beautiful Colorado Rockies.
 More than 100 years ago, this gold mining community attracted tens of thousands to its hillsides in search of their fortunes.
 The Gold Rush is part of Cripple Creek’s rich history, and today, visitors can enjoy a variety of heritage-based attractions such as descending 1,000 feet underground through a gold mine, riding on a train through stunning mining country, enjoying a melodrama in the Butte Theater, or perusing through several museums that showcase the gold camp’s history and the unforgettable characters that brought the town to life.